 4. Map your customer’s journey and key traits

 Use the insights you’ve gathered as a reference, and map out your customer’s journey.

 Next, list your attributes and allocate points for each value.
 Here’s an example of how that may look:

 Get as specific as possible.
-The more detailed your buyer persona is, the more accurate your lead scoring will be.
+The more detailed your buyer persona and buyer journey description is, the more accurate your lead scoring will be.

-Best practices: Using demographic data is considered a little old-fashioned these days, as it is often only related to the personal data that you ask from the lead.
-The best practice is to ask as little data as possible from the lead and get “firmographics” (yup, that’s a thing!) automatically with tools like Clearbit, Madkudu etc. For example, Supermetrics shared with us that they use product-based activities enriched with Clearbit data for their lead scoring.
+Best practices for firmographics and demographics: Using demographic data is considered a little old-fashioned these days, as it is often only related to the personal data that you ask from the lead.
+The best practice is to ask for as little data as possible from the lead and get “firmographic” data (yup, that’s a thing!) automatically with tools like Clearbit, Madkudu, etc. For example, Supermetrics shared with us that they use product-based activities enriched with Clearbit data for their lead scoring.

-Best practices: Using online behavior for lead scoring is a no-brainer these days, as it is just basically analytics with a laser-sharp focus.
+Best practices for web behavior: Using online behavior for lead scoring is a no-brainer these days, as it is just basic analytics with a laser-sharp focus.
 Make sure the lead scoring software you use is configured to track whatever pages or actions that show high intent and you’ll save tons of your salespeople’s time with lead scores.
 For example, Caddle uses Outfunnel’s lead scoring feature for this.

-Best practices: Email engagement can be a brilliant indicator of lead intent.
-One of the best practices for using email engagement for lead scores is to set the lead score points to expire after a while.
-After all, if it’s been weeks or months since the lead last engaged with your emails, the points don’t really indicate intent any more.
+Best practices for email behavior: Email engagement, especially email clicks can be a brilliant indicator of lead intent.
+One of the best practices for using email engagement for lead scoring rules is to set the points to expire after a while.
+This is called score degradation.
+It helps you track stagnant leads and improves your sales productivity by keeping reps focused on prospects who are actively engaging with your brand.
+After all, if it’s been weeks or months since the lead last engaged with your emails, the points don’t really indicate intent anymore.